dagron78/Metis_AI_RAG/docs/Metis_RAG_Authentication_Implementation_Detailed_Plan.md

 8. **Post-Retrieval Security**: Added a post-retrieval permission checking mechanism to the VectorStore class as an additional security layer.
 This ensures that even if the initial query filtering misses something, we still verify permissions before returning results to the user.

+9. **Phase 4 Migration Issues**: Encountered similar issues with multiple head revisions during Phase 4 migrations.
+Resolved by creating a merge migration (`merge_heads_for_phase4.py`) to combine the existing head revision with our new Phase 4 migrations.

+10. **Session Management**: Fixed issues with database session management in the `create_default_roles.py` script by using the proper `AsyncSessionLocal` factory instead of directly creating an `AsyncSession`.

 ## Next Steps

 1. ✅ Complete Phase 1 (JWT Authentication)